Support Unconnected to Dissolution of Marriage is one of the rarely used areas of Florida Family Law.

 This method is used when a Divorce has NOT been filed.

-Additionally, the other party must have the ability to pay support in order for the Court to grant this form of support.
+Additionally, the other party must be able to pay support for the Court to grant this form of support.

 Read more information on “What if I need support, but I don’t want to file for divorce?”